jamestomasino/jmpress-sample-presentation/README.markdown

 		cd jmpress-sample-presentation
         bundle
         guard

+Then:
-        Open folder in localhost, enable LiveReload browser plugin Edit files to see live reload
+        Open folder in localhost, enable LiveReload browser plugin Edit html or scss files to see live reload Experiment with jmpress

 Author
 ======